Rings of Rhea: Physics

 Simulations suggest that solid bodies can stably orbit Rhea near its equatorial plane over astronomical timescales.
-They may not be stable around Dione and Tethys because those moons are so much closer to Saturn, and therefore have much smaller Hill spheres, or around Titan because of drag from its dense atmosphere.
+They may not be stable around Dione and Tethys because those moons are far nearer Saturn, and therefore have far smaller Hill spheres, or around Titan because of drag from its dense atmosphere.

 Several suggestions have been made for the possible origin of rings.
 An impact could have ejected material into orbit; this could have happened as recently as 70 million years ago.
 A small body could have been disrupted when caught in orbit about Rhea.
 In either case, the debris would eventually have settled into circular equatorial orbits.
-Given the possibility of long-term orbital stability, however, it is possible that they survive from the formation of Rhea itself.
+Given the possibility of long-term orbital stability, however, it is possible that they survive from the formation of Rhea.

 For discrete rings to persist, something must confine them.
 Suggestions include moonlets or clumps of material within the disk, similar to those observed within Saturn's A ring.